tionis/patchwork/README.md

 - **WebSocket Tunneling**: SSH/TCP tunneling via HuProxy integration
 - **Token-based Authentication**: Forgejo-integrated ACL system with caching
 - **Administrative API**: Cache invalidation and user management endpoints
+- **Prometheus Metrics**: Secured metrics endpoint for monitoring with authentication
+- **Rate Limiting**: Built-in rate limiting for public namespaces to prevent abuse

 ## What does it do?